hwd404/FOLD-R-PP/README.md

     |   2   |   7   |  50   |  ...  |  no   |   ckd   |
     |  ...  |  ...  |  ...  |  ...  |  ...  |   ...   |
 2. FOLD-R++ does not have to encode data like one-hot or integer encoding.
 It can deal with numerical, categorical, and even mixed-type features (one feature contains categorical and numerical values at same time) directly.
 The types of features should be identified before loading data:
    + numerical features will be dealt as mixed-type features in this implementation.
-Group them together as numerical features, they will have in/equality and numerical comparison literals as candidates (=, !=, <=, >).
+Group them together as numerical features, they will have in/equality (=, !=) and numerical comparison (<=, >) literals as candidates.
    + categorical features will only have in/equality literals as candidates (only literals with = and != would be generated).

 Many UCI dataset are included as examples in **data** directory.
 Their data preparation are listed in **datasets.py**.
 For example the UCI kidney dataset can be loaded with the following configuration: